oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 `<BEA-111015> <The commit operation for transaction BEA1-0000993203DB6CDB7DE9 timed out after 30 seconds.>`

-With additional JTA debugging turned on using Java system property `-Dweblogic.debug.DebugJTA2PC=true`, messages such as the following confirms that the failed transaction is caused by transaction participants not able to reach the transaction coordinator:
+With additional JTA debugging turned on using the Java system property `-Dweblogic.debug.DebugJTA2PC=true`, messages, such as the following, confirms that the failed transaction is caused by transaction participants not being able to reach the transaction coordinator:

 `...<startPrepare FAILED javax.transaction.SystemException: Could not obtain coordinator at managed-server1+domain1-managed-server1:8001+domain1+t3+...`

-##### How to configure RJVM forwarding?
+##### How to configure RJVM forwarding

-Configure a proxy for each WebLogic Server domain that is a participant in global transactions but is not reachable by all other global transaction participants, due to the listen addresses of the WebLogic servers in the domain cannot be resolved by the DNS from other participants.
+Configure a proxy for each WebLogic Server domain that is a participant in global transactions but is not reachable by all other global transaction participants, due to the listen addresses of the WebLogic Servers in the domain cannot be resolved by the DNS from other participants.
 For example, if servers in domain1 cannot be reached from servers in domain2, configure a proxy for domain1 such that messages sent from servers in domain2 can be routed to servers in domain1 through the proxy.